I was out to dinner with my wife, Mel.

 We were sitting next to each other at a booth.
 We’d left our three kids with some friends, and we were waiting for some gourmet burgers.

 In Mel’s hand was her phone.
 She’d been complaining about not having enough memory to take more photos, and somehow that resulted in us looking through her apps and trying to figure out what needed to go, and what could stay.

 This is what we do on dates…

-She showed me a number of apps that she used regularly.
-One for our family budget, a few games for our kids when they are being fussy at the doctor’s office, and then she showed me an app she used to help manage her body.
+She showed me some apps that she uses regularly.
+One for our family budget, a few games for our kids when they are fussy at the doctor’s office, and then she showed me an app she used to help manage her body.

 She opened the app, and it had a range of dates, listing when she would be ovulating, and when she would most likely begin her period.
 She talked about the app as if it were a close friend that knew her body better then she did.
 Better than I did.
 “I’ve been using it for almost a year, and it’s never wrong.
 NEVER!
 It keeps me from having surprises.”

 She raised her eyebrows, and I sat there, with a half grin, not sure what to say.

 Mel and I have been married for over ten years.
 We have three children.

 Together, we have moved from Utah to Minnesota, and now we live in Oregon.
 I can’t think of a significant moment in my life where Mel wasn’t involved.
 I smile when I see her, and I am sad when she is away.

 - 5 Important Life Skills I’ve Learned From My Toddler